GenericMappingTools/gmt/doc/rst/source/tutorial/session-3.rst

 Preprocessing
 -------------

-The :doc:`surface` module assumes that the data have been preprocessed to eliminate aliasing, hence we must ensure that this step is completed prior to gridding.
-GMT comes with three preprocessors, called :doc:`blockmean`, :doc:`blockmedian`, and :doc:`blockmode`.
+The :doc:`/surface` module assumes that the data have been preprocessed to eliminate aliasing, hence we must ensure that this step is completed prior to gridding.
+GMT comes with three preprocessors, called :doc:`/blockmean`, :doc:`/blockmedian`, and :doc:`/blockmode`.
 The first averages values inside the grid-spacing boxes, the second returns median values, wile the latter returns modal values.
 As a rule of thumb, we use means for most smooth data (such as potential fields) and medians (or modes)